mahmoud-elzohairy/unlimited-childs/README.md

 ## Unlimited Sub Categories Demo

+- Laravel project with ajax technology.
 - This project display categories and its sub through select dropdown option.
-- Full CRUD Operation ( Get all data with pagination - Create new one - Edit - Delete )
+- Full CRUD Operation ( Get all data with pagination - Create new one - Edit - Delete ).

 ## Important Commands